matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 But that is a specialization of the idea.
 The general idea is the idea of a seeded left reduce.
-Of taking something that you are building up and a new thing and continually building up.
+Of taking something that you are building up, and a new thing, and continually building up.
 But we want to get away from the idea that the reduction is about creating a particular thing, and focus more on it being a process.
-Some processes build particular things; other processes are infinite, they just run indefinitely.
+Some processes build particular things; other processes are infinite.
+They just run indefinitely.